monarrk/obscuro/README.md

 To build, use `sys/x.sh` (if you want to reverse this, you can use `sys/delete.sh`).

-Currently, while this builds a cdrom, the iso is invalid because it isn't multiboot.
-Hopefully this will change *very* soon.

 ### Testing
 This has been tested with Qemu.
-To run, use `qemu-system-x86_64 iso/boot/oImage.bin`
+To run, use `sys/test.sh`